 We are Morris & Co.

-Morris & Co. is the authentic home of the celebrated textile designer William Morris.
-Founded in 1861 by Morris, Marshall, Faulker & Co. (as it was originally known) is the culmination of his life’s work and his legacy and those of his contemporaries that made up his pioneering company.
+Morris & Co. is the original home of the celebrated textile designer William Morris.
+Founded in 1861 by Morris, Marshall, Faulkner & Co. (as it was originally known) is the culmination of his life’s work and his legacy and those of his contemporaries that made up his pioneering company.

 Every design has been preserved and adapted from the original documents stored in our rich archive, to honour the techniques and traditions established by our founder and upheld by his collective of distinguished artists.